Cosmetic Eyelid Surgery (Blepharoplasty)

 Click here to watch a short video of a patient showing her result and talking about her experience of undergoing an upper lid blepharoplasty and a brow lift operation the Face & Eye Clinic under “twilight anaesthesia”

 N.B.
 The Department of Health provides the following recommendations for blepharoplasty surgery:

 Review the patient safety guidelines from the British Association of Aesthetic Plastic Surgeons at baaps.org.uk.

 - An ophthalmologist who is also an oculoplastic or oculofacial surgeon has the required skills and equipment to examine your eyes properly (before and after surgery) using a slit lamp biomicroscope, and the appropriate training, skills and experience to undertake this highly specialist surgery.
 Such a surgeon undertakes this surgery very frequently and does not spend time performing completely unrelated surgery elsewhere on the body.

 Your eyes are precious.
-Only entrust them to an appropriately trained and experienced surgeon.
+Only entrust them to an appropriately trained, skilled and experienced surgeon.
 Do your research and ask the right questions of your surgeon.

 Upper lid blepharoplasty

 The redundant upper lid skin to be removed has been marked out with gentian violet leaving at least 10-12 mm of skin between the eyebrow and the upper skin marking to ensure that the surgery does not compromise blinking and protection of the eye.
 In patients with bulges of fat, particularly in the inner corner of the upper eyelid, some of the fat is also carefully debulked or repositioned.
 Tiny blue dissolvable sutures (stitches) are inserted to close the skin wound.
 These are removed in clinic after approximately 8-9 days.

 A blepharoplasty alone may then be inappropriate and may in fact worsen the appearance.
 An operation to lift the eyebrows may be required instead or in addition.
 If appropriate in your own individual case this will be discussed with you.
 There are a number of different procedures that can be undertaken to raise eyebrows.
-The one most suited to the individual needs of the patient is selected.
+The one most suited to your individual needs is selected.

 Lower Lid Blepharoplasty